zmcartor/homestead-guide/source/glossary.rst

       An ever-extending series of data blocks that grows as new transactions are confirmed as part of a new block.
 Each new block is chained to the existing blockchain by a cryptographic proof-of-work.

    peer
-      Other computers on the network also running an Ethereum node (Geth) with an exact copy of the blockchain that you have.
+      Other computers on the network also running an Expanse node (Geth) with an exact copy of the blockchain that you have.

    signing
       Producing a piece of data from the data to be signed using your private key, to prove that the data originates from you.